 - Whole wheat flour: I used whole wheat flour in this recipe rather than bleached white flour.
 Whole wheat flour is a great source of whole grains and much better for you than regular white flour!
 This is the whole wheat flour I like.

-- Low in sugar: This recipe is sweetened only maple syrup (and some chocolate chips for good measure) Many muffins recipes are loaded with sugar, but this recipe has only 11g of sugar per muffin.
+- Low in sugar: This recipe is sweetened only maple syrup (and some chocolate chips for good measure) Many muffin recipes are loaded with sugar, but this recipe has only 11g of sugar per muffin.

 Ingredients for Peppermint Mocha Muffins: